-Salary: The Compensation Committee left Mr. Iger's salary for fiscal 2013 unchanged.
+Salary: The Compensation Committee left Mr. Iger's salary for fiscal 2014 unchanged.

-Equity Awards: The Compensation Committee left the reported value of Mr. Iger's equity awards for fiscal 2013 unchanged from the reported value in fiscal 2012.
+Equity Awards: The Compensation Committee left the reported value of Mr. Iger's equity awards for fiscal 2014 unchanged from the reported value in fiscal 2013 and 2012.
+Half of this equity award is in the form of performance-based stock units and half is in the form of stock options.

-Non-Equity Incentive Plan Compensation: Mr. Iger's performance-based cash bonus of \$13.6 million reflects performance against the four financial performance measures and pre-defined qualitative goals as discussed below:
+Non-Equity Incentive Plan Compensation: Mr. Iger's performance-based cash bonus of \$22.8 million reflects performance against the four financial performance measures and pre-defined qualitative goals as discussed below: